games647/LagMonitor/README.md

 * /mbean - List all available mbeans (java environment information, JMX)
 * /mbean <beanName> - List all available attributes of this mbean
 * /mbean <beanName> <attribute> - Outputs the value of this attribute
-* /system - Gives you some general information about your server like free ram, number of running threads or cpu usage
+* /system - Gives you some general information (minecraft server related)
 * /timing - Outputs your server timings ingame
 * /monitor - Monitors the CPU usage of methods
 * /graph - Gives you visual graph about your server (currently only the heap usage)
+* /env - Gives you some general information (OS related)

 ## Images